NpLiquid/capstone_casting_agency/README.md

 ### Getting started

-- Base URL: At present this app can only be run locally and it is not hosted as a base URL.
+- Base URL: This API is hosted in Heroku at --put here the URL--.
 The backend app is hosted at the default, http://127.0.0.1:5000/

 - Authentication: This version of the application requires authentication via JWT Tokens (Auth0).